Last update: July 24, 2020, 12:10 p.m. CDT

 UnitedHealthcare will cover COVID-19 testing for all lines of business, in accordance with the member's benefit plan.

-COVID-19 Treatment: UnitedHealthcare is waiving member cost sharing for the treatment of COVID-19 through May 31, 2020 for its Medicare Advantage, Medicaid plans, Individual and Group Market fully insured health plans.
+- COVID-19 Treatment: UnitedHealthcare is waiving member cost sharing for the treatment of COVID-19 through Oct.
+22, 2020 for its Medicare Advantage, Medicaid, and Individual and Group Market fully insured health plans.
 We will also work with self-funded customers who want us to implement a similar approach on their behalf.

 UnitedHealthcare is also monitoring state-specific regulations related to the national public health emergency period.
 Other health care services while traveling will be covered in accordance with the member’s health plan benefits.